jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 It’s now trivially easy to copy, paste, edit, save, annotate, and share text, images, raw data, and even sound using free desktop tools, and even within a web browser.
 But until recently, in-browser editing and annotation of digital video seemed farfetched.
 At the first [Open Video Conference](http://openvideoconference.org/) in 2009 some great ideas were floated and then sank under the weigh of proprietary video formats and browsers that didn’t comply with W3C standards.
 But in the last few years, the adoption of HTML5 and the maturation of certain JavaScript libraries have enabled development of some amazing news tools for online video.

 One of these is a framework developed by Mozilla called [Popcorn Editor](https://github.com/mozilla/popcorn-editor).
 Popcorn enables easy browser-based remixing of video from multiple sources: adding clips, resequencing, annotating, deleting, and exporting a final version.
 But actually there is no actual final version since each revision is stored in a version history, and can easily be restored.
-Video clips can be stored on Wikimedia Commons, the Internet Archive, Amazon S3, or any other location accessible by http.
+Video clips can be stored on Wikimedia Commons, the Internet Archive, Amazon S3, or any other location accessible via http.

 There exist many other tools for collaborative video editing, like [Zaption](https://www.zaption.com/), [WeVideo](https://www.wevideo.com/), [Kaltura](http://corp.kaltura.com/), and of course [YouTube Editor](https://www.youtube.com/editor), but each of these has significant technical dependencies and licensing limitations.
 Popcorn Editor is an open source project that can be deployed by anyone with basic coding stills, and used freely by anyone with ideas.